By: Trish Adkins

-During Alex’s Million Mile in September, supporters raised over $1 million for childhood cancer research and supportive services for families!
-All year long, Alex’s Lemonade Stand Foundation (ALSF) uses this money to fund projects at every stage of research to ensure cures are being found today and for the future.
+During The Million Mile in September, supporters work together to go more than 1 million miles and raise over $1 million for childhood cancer research and programs for families!
+All year long, Alex’s Lemonade Stand Foundation (ALSF) uses this money to fund innovative projects at every stage of research to ensure cures are being found today and for the future.

 Here are seven ways $1 million helps children with cancer:

-Through the ALSF Early Career Research grants, we are attracting the best and the brightest early career scientists to the field of childhood cancer research.
-These amazing oncology research minds receive the funding they need to continue working towards childhood cancer breakthroughs.
-Three different grant programs propel young scientists through all stages of early research from student research to start-up to more innovative programs.
+Through this grant category, ALSF attracts the best and the brightest early career scientists to the field of childhood cancer research.
+These amazing scientists receive the funding they need to continue working towards childhood cancer breakthroughs.
+Four different grant programs propel young scientists through all stages of early research from student research to start-up to more innovative programs.

 2. Accelerate Research

 Big rewards come with big risks.
-ALSF accelerates the rate of research by investing in research projects that embrace innovation and have the potential to result in breakthroughs.
-Seven different programs work towards building infrastructure, implementing clinical trials and ultimately bringing new treatments to children waiting desperately for cures.
+ALSF accelerates the rate of research by investing in projects that embrace innovation and have the potential to result in breakthroughs.
+Seven different programs, including the landmark Crazy 8 Initiative, work towards building infrastructure, implementing clinical trials and ultimately bringing new treatments to children waiting desperately for cures.

 3. Improve the Quality of Life and Care for Childhood Cancer Heroes

-The ALSF Quality of Life and Care program empowers nurse practitioners and psychologists to make powerful discoveries for children in treatment as well as long-term childhood cancer survivors.
-A cure is not enough—and the Nurse Researcher and Psychosocial grant programs help ensure childhood cancer heroes have the best outcomes.
+The ALSF Quality of Life and Care program empowers clinicians to make powerful discoveries for children in treatment as well as long-term childhood cancer survivors.
+A cure is not enough—and the Psychosocial grant programs help ensure childhood cancer heroes have the best outcomes.

 4. Support Big Data as a Tool to Fight Childhood Cancer

 For years, the primary tools to fight childhood cancer were beakers and test tubes.
-Now, ALSF is adding big data to that arsenal with the opening of the Childhood Cancer Data Lab.
+Now, ALSF is adding big data to that arsenal with the opening of the Childhood Cancer Data Lab (CCDL).
 The lab, which launched in August 2017, collects and analyzes findings from the world of childhood cancer research.
-Our data lab team uses that data to integrate discoveries and search for novel ways to approach childhood cancer research.
+Our CCDL team uses that data to integrate discoveries and give researchers data tools to help them approach childhood cancer research.

 5. Get Families to Treatment Quicker